Find Affordable College Courses

 8 Yearly Graduations

 California Institute of the Arts is the 11th most popular school in the nation for students seeking a master's degree in graphic communication.
 Each year, around 1,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $52,850 per year, while in-state graduate students, on average, pay $52,850 per year.
-The graphic communication program at California Institute of the Arts awarded 8 master's degrees during the 2020-2021 school year.
-Of these students, 38% were women and 13% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $56,074 per year, while in-state graduate students, on average, pay $41,140 per year.
+During the most recent year for which we have data, 8 people received their master's degree in graphic communication from CalArts.
+Of these students, 80% were women and 7% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in graphic communication at California Institute of the Arts make a median salary of 38,373.

 #11